Nemeas/100-days-of-code/log.md

 **Todays progress**: Adding vibration on fail, fixing some bugs after refactoring to using fragments.

 **Thaughts**: Still going nowhere with the Leaderboard-problem..
 I have no idea what to do..

+### Day 45: 31.08.2018
+**Todays progress**: Leaderboards are a go!
+Turns out that all I needed was to bump the minSDK version?
+Had to do this to add the vibration on fail.

+**Thaughts**: I.. am.. soo.. content!
+Now all that's missing is fixing one (or more) bugs, and it will be ready for open beta.